Harvey Mason Jr.: Early career

-In 2000, Mason jr. co-wrote the track "I Like Them Girls" with Damon Thomas for Tyrese's album 2000 Watts.
+In 2000, Mason co-wrote the track "I Like Them Girls" with Damon Thomas for Tyrese's album 2000 Watts.
 The success of the song led to a partnership and the formation of Underdog Entertainment.
 The Underdogs produced R&B and pop hits such "How You Gonna Act Like That" also by the singer, as well as "Gots Ta Be" by B2K, "O" by Omarion, "More To Life" by Stacie Orrico, "Sorry 2004" by Ruben Studdard, and "No Air" by Jordin Sparks and Chris Brown.
 In 2001, he collaborated with British designer and former member of the Spice Girls Victoria Beckham on her self-titled debut album.
 In 2004, The Underdogs signed a record deal with BMG under Clive Davis and created Underdog Music Publishing, a joint venture with Rondor/ Universal Music.

 In 2006, the Underdogs produced the soundtrack to the film Dreamgirls, which won the Critic's Choice Award in 2007 for Best Movie Soundtrack.
 After a three-year hiatus, the Underdogs reunited in 2011 to produce the song "Up 2 You" for Chris Brown's album F.A.M.E..
 The Underdogs wrote and produced the song "The Living Proof", performed by Mary J. Blige for the film "The Help".
 The duo then produced Brown's single "Turn Up the Music", from his album Fortune.
 In 2012, the Underdogs produced the vocals for the film Pitch Perfect, starring Anna Kendrick and Brittany Snow.
 In 2014, he produced South Korean girl group Girls' Generation's single "Mr. Mr." and their labelmate Exo's single "Overdose", as well as the music for the James Brown biopic Get on Up.
-In 2015, the Underdogs produced the music for the sequel to the moderately successful Pitch Perfect film, as well as Pitch Perfect 2 and the highly acclaimed Straight Outta Compton.
+In 2015, the Underdogs produced the music for the sequel to Pitch Perfect, Pitch Perfect 2, and the highly acclaimed Straight Outta Compton.